SleeplessOrphan/DPDD-OS/Occupational-Specialism-Project/Task-1/Activity-A/ii-proposal/funky-team-events-example-proposal.md

 ## Regulatory Compliance

-- The solution will be fully compliant with GDPR, CCPA, and other relevant data protection regulations, including features for data anonymization and user consent management.
+- The solution will be fully compliant with UKGDPR, and other relevant regulations, including features for data anonymisation and user consent management.
 - Adherence to WCAG 2.1 AA standards ensures the platform is accessible to users with disabilities, complying with accessibility laws.
 - The system will include features to support corporate compliance requirements such as audit trails and reporting tools.
 - The platform will be designed to comply with any specific regulations in the corporate leisure sector, including health and safety guidelines for team-building activities.